 SECTION SECTION ELEVEN - DISCIPLINE SUMMARY Infraction Level 1 Classroom Intervention & Support (Teacher) Level 2 Intensive Intervention & Support (School Admin.)
 Level 3 Heightened Admin.
-Intervention Level 4 Required Expulsion Infractions Accessing materials and sites on the Internet that are deemed to be inappropriate Act or conduct which disrupts the educational process such as a minor disturbance AlcoholBeing under the influence of alcoholic beverages or drugs AlcoholPossession of alcoholic beverages ArsonCommitting an act of arson Assisting (directly or indirectly) with the promotion of any behavior prohibited by this Code of Student Conduct Battery, assault or making statements threatening physical harm (see Section Twenty-Eight-Definitions) to a teacher, instructor, administrator, bus driver, staff person or employee of the school system 4 Behaving in a disrespectful manner by using foul or abusive language or gestures directed at a teacher in the classroom Bullying (engaging in) See Section Twenty-Eight for a definition Burglarizing a School System's facility Cafeteria disturbance (engaging in) Carrying or possession of other dangerous instrumentality Changing school records or documents or signing parent's name on school documents
+Intervention Level 4 Required Expulsion Infractions Accessing materials and sites on the Internet that are deemed to be inappropriate Act or conduct which disrupts the educational process such as a minor disturbance AlcoholBeing under the influence of alcoholic beverages or drugs AlcoholPossession of alcoholic beverages ArsonCommitting an act of arson Assisting (directly or indirectly) with the promotion of any behavior prohibited by this Code of Student Conduct Battery, assault or making statements threatening physical harm (see Section Twenty-Eight-Definitions) to a teacher, instructor, administrator, bus driver, staff person or employee of the school system Behaving in a disrespectful manner by using foul or abusive language or gestures directed at a teacher in the classroom Bullying (engaging in) See Section Twenty-Eight for a definition Burglarizing a School System's facility Cafeteria disturbance (engaging in) Carrying or possession of other dangerous instrumentality Changing school records or documents or signing parent's name on school documents

-4 The student shall be immediately removed from the school premises without the benefit of the alternative site placement procedures; however, the necessary notifications and other procedures shall be implemented as soon as practicable.
+&lt;sup>4 The student shall be immediately removed from the school premises without the benefit of the alternative site placement procedures; however, the necessary notifications and other procedures shall be implemented as soon as practicable.
 The student shall not be readmitted to the school of the assaulted or battered or threatened employee until all hearings and appeals have been exhausted.
 If found guilty of violating La.
 R.S.
 14:34.3 or 38.2 or both by a court of competent jurisdiction or as a result of an expulsion hearing of committing a battery or an assault on any school employee or a threat to harm any school employee, the student shall NOT be assigned to attend or attend the school to which the assaulted, battered or threatened employee is assigned, unless the school system has no other school of suitable grade level for the pupil to attend or if the assaulted, battered or threatened employee agrees to allow the student to return to the same school.

-SECTIO SECTION ELEVEN - DISCIPLINE SUMMARY Infraction Level 1 Classroom Intervention & Support (Teacher) Level 2 Intensive Intervention & Support (School Admin.)
+SECTION SECTION ELEVEN - DISCIPLINE SUMMARY Infraction Level 1 Classroom Intervention & Support (Teacher) Level 2 Intensive Intervention & Support (School Admin.)
 Level 3 Heightened Admin.
-Intervention Level 4 Required Expulsion Infractions Cheating in class or on any test including out- of-classwork 5 Cheating or copying the work of other students Committing a serious act or infraction while under the influence of alcoholic beverages or drugs Conduct that involves immoral or vicious practices or conduct or habits injurious to other students Cutting/skipping class Cutting, defacing, or injuring any part of a public-school building, any property belonging to a school, or any school bus, whether owned by or contracted for use by the school system Cyberbullying.
+Intervention Level 4 Required Expulsion Infractions Cheating in class or on any test including out- of-classwork Cheating or copying the work of other students Commits any other serious offense, including but not limited to disruptive behavior on a bus in transit (disciplinary responses will be determined by school administration) Committing a serious act or infraction while under the influence of alcoholic beverages or drugs Conduct that involves immoral or vicious practices or conduct or habits injurious to other students Cutting/skipping class Cutting, defacing, or injuring any part of a public-school building, any property belonging to a school, or any school bus, whether owned by or contracted for use by the school system Cyberbullying.
 See Section Twenty-Eight for a definition DefianceFailing to comply with reasonable requests of school personnel and/or defiance of the authority of school personnel/employee(s) Disorderly demonstrations, sit-ins, lock-ins, or damage to school grounds, school plants or school records Displaying any profane or obscene pictures or other inappropriate graphic representations in or on any school material or any school system property or any school premises, or on any fence, pole, sidewalk, or any school bus Displaying of inappropriate affection (i.e., hugging, kissing, holding hands)